 It’s okay to lose on price.
 It’s okay—and it’s necessary—to walk away from business where you will lose money.
 Your company’s business strategy requires that you walk away from this business.

-While there are still plenty of buyers that buy on price alone and refuse to admit that they buy on price, there are even more salespeople that have trouble defending their price and that don’t make the effort.
+There are still plenty of buyers that buy on price alone and refuse to admit that they buy on price.
+There are even more salespeople that have trouble defending their price and that don’t make the effort.

-You Must Believe: If you don’t believe you are worth paying more for, neither will your clients.
+You Must Believe: If you don’t believe that you are worth paying more for, neither will your clients.
 It is amazing how much belief matters here.
-Not your client’s beliefs, your beliefs.
-You have to believe you are worth paying more for if you are going to defend your pricing.
-If you don’t believe that you will create more value at your price than your lower-priced competitors, then your prospective clients won’t either.
+Not your client’s beliefs.
+Your beliefs.
+You have to believe you are worth paying more if you are going to defend your pricing.
+If you don’t believe that you create more value at your price than your lower-priced competitors, then your prospective clients won’t either.

 You Must Explain: You have to be able to explain the difference between price and cost in a way that is meaningful to your prospective clients.
 It isn’t enough that the pricing difference makes sense to you.
-It must make sense to your prospective client.
+It must make sense to your prospect.

-If you have a higher cost structure when it comes to producing what you produce, you have to make the translation as to how your higher cost structure translates to greater benefits for your client.
+If you have a higher cost structure when it comes to producing what you produce, you have to translate how your higher cost structure translates to greater benefits for your client.
 It’s not your client’s job to figure this out on his or her own.

-You Must Teach: If you won’t defend your pricing and teach your dream client how to help you defend your pricing, they won’t defend the decision to choose you—and it’s likely they won’t choose you.
+You Must Teach: If you don’t teach your dream client how to help you defend your pricing, they won’t defend the decision to choose you.
+And it is likely that they won’t choose you either.

 Your contacts are going to be asked why they are spending more on whatever it is you sell.
 They are going to be asked to justify their decision.
 You have to provide them with the ability to make that defense.
 You need to provide them with the argument they need, as well as evidence that it is a good decision.